cwuensch/MovieCutter/Readme_en.txt

 [since V. 2.1]
   - DefaultOSDMode:		0: Show full OSD. - 1: Hide the segment list. - 2: Display OSD in minimal mode.
   - MinuteJump:			0: Minute jump mode is disabled at startup. - 1-99: Default value for the minute jump mode.
-  - AskBeforeEdit:		1: Ask before performing an irreversible cutting operation . - 0: Do not ask.
+  - AskBeforeEdit:		1: Ask before performing an irreversible cutting operation. - 0: Do not ask.
   - Overscan_X:			Distance of the OSD from left/right screen border.
 Possible values: 0-100 (recommended: 30-60)
   - Overscan_Y:			Distance of the OSD from upper/lower screen border.
 Possible values: 0-100 (recommended: 25)
   - SegmentList_X:		Display position of the segment list (x-coordinate, possible values: 0-719)